Failing a driving test can knock your confidence, so it always helps to be prepared.

 • Switching lanes

-• Before, during, and after an overtaking manoeuvre
+• Before an overtaking manoeuvre

 You should check all your mirrors while making a turn, when you change lanes on a dual carriageway, and when overtaking.